-Students who wish to bring a car to campus and park on campus must purchase a Parking Permit for \$70.00.
+Students who wish to bring a car and park it on campus must purchase a Parking Permit for \$70.00.
 If a parking permit is not purchased, the student may not bring a car to campus.

-Freshmen are not permitted to have a car on campus except under extenuating circumstances, and with the approval of the UNC Asheville transportation planner.
+Freshmen are not permitted to have a car on campus except under extenuating circumstances, and with the approval of the UNC Asheville Transportation Office.